 All University housing except facilities designated by the University is officially closed for breaks during fall and spring semesters.
 Residents needing housing during Thanksgiving, Mardi Gras, Easter, and/or Spring Breaks have the opportunity to indicate this in their housing contract for the year.
-Break housing does not cost any more than regular housing throughout the year, except for over the Winter closure.
-Residents without a Break Housing indicated in their contract must leave campus during all break closure periods.
+Break housing is an additional cost each semester beyond the original room rate.
+Residents without a Break Housing indicated in their contract must leave campus during all break closure periods, besides Brady Complex residents.